PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 	Set two separate variables with kube-config files, one for the source cluster and one for the destination.
 We will use these variables to perform checks and for getting information from the clusters.

-	>Run these commands in same terminal window.
-This will ensure both cluster are reachable and you can run the scripts from this window.
+	>Run these commands in the same terminal window.
+This will ensure both clusters are reachable and you can run the scripts from this window.

 		export KUBE_CONF_SOURCE=<Path to the Source cluster kubeconfig file>
 		export KUBE_CONF_DESTINATON=<Path to the Destination cluster kubeconfig file>